GregLeonhardt/LogSeq/pages/BtrFS.md

 			- ``sudo btrfs filesystem resize max {POOL_LOCATION}``
 			- EXAMPLE:
 				- ``sudo btrfs filesystem resize max /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
+	- ### Remove and replace a drive:
+		- #### Identify the Drive to Replace
+			- First, identify the drive you want to replace.
+You can list all the devices in the Btrfs filesystem using:
+				- ``sudo btrfs filesystem show /mount_point``
+				- EXAMPLE:
+					- ``sudo btrfs filesystem show /dev/sde1 /srv/dev-disk-by-uuid-71a84d92-2675-45de-b343-cd7565537305/``
+		- ### Step 2: Remove the Drive

+		  Before removing the drive, ensure that the filesystem is balanced to spread the data across the remaining drives:

+		  ```
+		  sh

+		  Copy code

+		  sudo btrfs balance start /mount_point
+		  ```
 - ### Replacing a failed drive.
 	- Recovering from a failed drive in a Btrfs RAID array requires careful planning and execution to minimize the risk of data loss and ensure the integrity of the filesystem.
 	- **Identify the Failed Drive**: The first step is to identify which drive in the RAID array has failed.
 You can use Btrfs-specific tools like `btrfs device stats` or general-purpose tools like `lsblk` or `fdisk` to list the drives and identify the failed one.